Tech Up Your Life is reader-supported. Learn more.

 Best External GPU Overall – AORUS Gigabyte Gaming Box

-Unlike many modern eGPUs, the AORUS only uses Thunderbolt 3, not USB4 or Oculink, so you miss out on a lot of your GPU’s horsepower because of its bandwidth bottleneck.
 Disappointingly, the Gigabyte AORUS Gaming Box eGPU doesn’t come cheap.
 For the price, you can get a decent desktop and laptop.
-Granted, that’s to be expected since external graphics card enclosures typically run a premium, and high-end options like the RTX 4090 carry a hefty price tag.
+Granted, that’s to be expected since external graphics card enclosures typically come at a premium, and high-end options like the RTX 5090 carry a hefty price tag.
 Nevertheless, if you demand a ton of power, the Gigabyte AORUS Gaming Box packs quite a punch, making it the best external GPU enclosure with a graphics card.

 Pros: